-The long-term goal should be to remove our dependence on fossil fuel and make the switch to renewable energy sources.
+The long-term goal should be to remove our dependence on fossil fuels and make the switch to renewable energy sources.
 These are energy sources that cannot be diminished (such as solar) or are replenishable on a human timescale (such as biomass).
-Learn about the different types of renewable energy here.

 Ready to lead the change?
-Here are 7 things you can do differently to start saving electricity at school.
+Here are 7 things you can do differently to save energy at school.
 Don’t forget to encourage others - close friends, students, and staff - to join in.

 While lightbulbs don’t seem like a big deal, they could be contributing a big chunk of your school’s energy bill.
 The average cost to power one light bulb non-stop for a year is $96.39.
 Now think of how many lightbulbs are in your school.
 You probably can’t even count them.

 An easy first step is to turn off light bulbs when not in use.
-Also, encourage your school to invest in energy-saving light bulbs.
-The EPA recommends halogen incandescents, compact fluorescent lamps (CFLs), and light-emitting diodes (LEDs).
+Also, encourage your school to invest in energy-saving energy-efficient light bulbs.
+The Environmental Protection Agency (EPA) recommends halogen incandescent, compact fluorescent lamps (CFLs), and light-emitting diodes (LEDs).
 These bulbs use between 70-90% less energy than the generic options.

 Keep in mind that these bulbs cost a bit more to purchase, so you may have to do some convincing if your school is still using older bulbs.
 They, however, pay off those costs because they last a lot longer than regular bulbs.
-They are energy-efficient and will consume less electricity, saving your school even more money.
+Improving the energy efficiency of your lighting means it consumes less electricity, saving your school even more money.

-To put this method into practice, ask students to switch off devices after each use.
-Even if another class will be using them afterward.
+To put this method into practice, ask students to switch off devices after each use, even if another class will be using them afterward.
 Regular practice will make the process a habit for everyone.
-As a teacher or administrator, this simple policy can change how your students manage electricity.
+As a teacher or administrator, this simple policy can change how your students conserve energy resources and manage electricity.